 Configure BeyondTrust PowerBroker Password Safe to Interoperate with Okta via RADIUS

-For integration with Okta via SAML 2.0, in Okta, add the appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. by navigating to Applications > Applications> Add Application, search for BeyondTrust MFA (RADIUS), and then click Add Application.
+If you want to integrate with Okta via SAML 2.0, add the BeyondTrust SAML appAn abbreviation of application.
+Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. in Okta by navigating to the Applications tab, select Applications > Add Application, search for BeyondTrust, then click Add.

 For the BeyondInsight SAML configuration, see the instructions on your Okta AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page.
 Console on the Sign On page for the BeyondInsight configuration.